Car Accident Frequently Asked Questions

 Following an auto accident, what steps should I take?

 An auto accident can be a frightening and disorienting experience.
 It is important to take the following steps after an accident.

 Each individual car accident is different and will require different legal action.
 It is highly recommended to consult an experienced car accident attorney following your accident.
-Jennifer Donaldson of the Law Office of Jennifer L. Donaldson has 28 years of experienced helping car accident victims record what they loss.
+Jennifer Donaldson of the Law Office of Jennifer L. Donaldson has 30 years of experience helping car accident victims record what they loss.

 She proudly represents car accident victims throughout Colorado, including Denver County, Boulder County, Jefferson County, Adams County, Arapahoe County, and the surrounding areas.